Patos de Minas Temperature by Month

 Summers are also getting drier in some areas, while winter rainfall has increased in others.
 This contributies to higher river levels and more flooding.
 In many countries, spring arrives earlier and autumn lasts longer.
 It has knock-on effects for wildlife, agriculture, and local ecosystems.

-For more on Patos de Minas's weather — including monthly rainfall, sunshine hours, and humidity — visit our Patos de Minas climate page.
+For more on Patos de Minas's weather, including monthly rainfall, sunshine hours, and humidity, visit our Patos de Minas climate page.

-Current temperature in Patos de Minas
+Patos de Minas Weather by Month

-More climate data for Patos de Minas
+Patos de Minas 3-Day Forecast

 Temperature Rainfall